 - T1: thickened nerve roots or nodular lesions that are isointense with the spinal cord may be seen

-- T2: cord oedema may be seen with more extensive disease, especially if there is an intramedullary component
+- T2: cord edema may be seen with more extensive disease, especially if there is an intramedullary component

 T1 C+ (Gd)

-- enhancing tumour nodules on the spinal cord, nerve roots or cauda equina.
+- enhancing tumor nodules on the spinal cord, nerve roots or cauda equina.